amritasuresh/splitwise-for-friends/README.md

 ### Running it locally

-To run it:
+To run the application:

         python3 manage.py runserver 8000

-The link where the application is deployed is http://accounting-for-friends.herokuapp.com/
+The application is deployed at http://accounting-for-friends.herokuapp.com/

 ## Documentation